swannodette/swannodette.github.com/_posts/2014-07-23-a-closer-look-at-transit.md

 As to to why transit-js doesn't yet use the binary [msgpack](http://msgpack.org) encoding, benchmarking has shown that existing binary formats don't yet compete with JSON (see footnote (1) at the end of the post).
-Currently transit-js compares quite favorable to plain old JSON (see footnote (2)).
+Currently transit-js compares quite favorably to plain old JSON (see footnote (2)).

 Let's consider a typical API result, for example the [JSON response from Twitter's search api](https://dev.twitter.com/docs/api/1.1/get/search/tweets):